 Students must register for courses via the University registration system, one quarter at a time.
-Official registration windows are posted by the Office of the Registrar via their annual "Registration & Billing Calendar" which can be found in the here: Office of the Registrar Calendars & Deadlines page.
-While specific dates will vary, registration windows for each quarter generally begin as indicated below:
+Official registration windows are posted by the Office of the Registrar via their annual "Registration & Billing Calendar" which can be found here: Office of the Registrar Calendars & Deadlines.